High-Acuity Assisted Living vs. Nursing Homes: Making the Right Choice

 High-acuity assisted living provides medical care in a residential setting rather than a hospital-like facility.
 These communities can offer services you'd typically find in skilled nursing facilities, but in a more comfortable, home-like environment.
 This approach lets seniors get the medical help they need without sacrificing comfort or independence.

 High-acuity care handles serious medical conditions with individualized support.
 People with advanced chronic diseases like heart failure, COPD, and diabetes often need this level of attention.
-So do those recovering from major surgery who require close monitoring and rehabilitation.
-Neurological conditions such as stroke recovery, Parkinson's disease, or advanced dementia typically require
+So do those recovering from major surgery who need close monitoring and rehabilitation, along with neurological conditions such as stroke recovery, Parkinson's disease, or advanced dementia.

 Several health conditions typically need high-acuity care because they involve complex medical supervision: